bjornpagen/bjornpagen.com/hi-zellic/en_US.md

    This means---no logging activity, no prospecting.
 Contact logging should be done automatically by the CRM, and in case it can't be, we'll integrate it (ie. Telegram).
-The prospecting should be done by code and automated systems, with ability to add any one-off leads that come up.
+Prospecting should be done by code and automated systems, with ability to add any one-off leads that come up.